-Tracking Stocks - The Fund may invest in tracking stocks.
-A tracking stock is a separate class of common stock whose value is linked to a specific business unit or operating division within a larger company and which is designed to "track" the performance of such business unit or division.
+Tracking Stocks - A tracking stock is a separate class of common stock whose value is linked to a specific business unit or operating division within a larger company, and which is designed to "track" the performance of such business unit or division.
 The tracking stock may pay dividends to shareholders independent of the parent company.
 The parent company, rather than the business unit or division, generally is the issuer of tracking stock.
 However, holders of the tracking stock may not have the same rights as holders of the company's common stock.

+Exchange-Traded Funds

-Exchange-Traded Funds ("ETFs").
-The Fund may invest in shares of other investment companies (including ETFs).
-As the shareholder of another ETF, the Fund would bear, along with other shareholders, its pro rata portion of the other ETF's expenses, including advisory fees.
-Such expenses are in addition to the expenses the Fund pays in connection with its own operations.
-The Fund's investments in other ETFs may be limited by applicable law.
+The Funds will invest in shares of other investment companies (including exchange-traded funds ("ETFs")).
+As the shareholder of another ETF, a Fund would bear, along with other shareholders, its pro rata portion of the other ETF's expenses, including advisory fees.
+Such expenses are in addition to the expenses each Fund pays in connection with its own operations.
+A Fund's investments in other ETFs may be limited by applicable law.

-Disruptions in the markets for the securities underlying ETFs purchased or sold by the Fund could result in losses on investments in ETFs.
-ETFs also carry the risk that the price the Fund pays or receives may be higher or lower than the ETF's NAV.
+Disruptions in the markets for the securities underlying ETFs purchased or sold by a Fund could result in losses on investments in ETFs.
+ETFs also carry the risk that the price a Fund pays or receives may be higher or lower than the ETF's NAV.
 ETFs are also subject to certain additional risks, including the risks of illiquidity and of possible trading halts due to market conditions or other reasons, based on the policies of the relevant exchange.
-ETFs and other investment companies in which the Fund may invest may be leveraged, which would increase the volatility of the Fund's NAV.
+ETFs and other investment companies in which the Fund may invest may be leveraged, which would increase the volatility of a Fund's NAV.
+The Funds also may invest in ETFs and other investment companies that seek to return the inverse of the performance of an underlying index on a daily, monthly, or other basis, including inverse leveraged ETFs.